Sun: Solar activity

 The Sun's magnetic field leads to many effects that are collectively called solar activity.
-Solar flares and coronal-mass ejections tend to occur at sunspot groups.
+Solar flares and coronal mass ejections tend to occur at sunspot groups.
 Slowly changing high-speed streams of solar wind are emitted from coronal holes at the photospheric surface.
-Both coronal-mass ejections and high-speed streams of solar wind carry plasma and interplanetary magnetic field outward into the Solar System.
+Both coronal mass ejections and high-speed streams of solar wind carry plasma and the interplanetary magnetic field outward into the Solar System.
 The effects of solar activity on Earth include auroras at moderate to high latitudes and the disruption of radio communications and electric power.
 Solar activity is thought to have played a large role in the formation and evolution of the Solar System.

-Long-term secular change in sunspot number is thought, by some scientists, to be correlated with long-term change in solar irradiance, which, in turn, might influence Earth's long-term climate.
+Changes in solar irradiance over the 11-year solar cycle have been correlated with changes in sunspot number.
 The solar cycle influences space weather conditions, including those surrounding Earth.
 For example, in the 17th century, the solar cycle appeared to have stopped entirely for several decades; few sunspots were observed during a period known as the Maunder minimum.
 This coincided in time with the era of the Little Ice Age, when Europe experienced unusually cold temperatures.
 Earlier extended minima have been discovered through analysis of tree rings and appear to have coincided with lower-than-average global temperatures.

-In December 2019, a new type of solar magnetic explosion was observed, known as forced magnetic reconnection.
-Previously, in a process called spontaneous magnetic reconnection, it was observed that the solar magnetic field lines diverge explosively and then converge again instantaneously.
-Forced Magnetic Reconnection was similar, but it was triggered by an explosion in the corona.